kevacoin-project/kevacoin-website/faq.md

 3. **What is the maximum supply of Kevacoin?**

     The block reward is 500 KVA initially.
-The reward is halved about every year (every 1050000 blocks, about 2 minutes for each block).
+The reward is halved about every four years (every 1050000 blocks, about 2 minutes for each block).
 The havling schedule is the same as Bitcoin and Litecoin.
 The maximum supply of Kevacoin is 1,050,000,000 KVA.

 3. **What is the maximum block size?**